 BBPR, armchair, skai leather and oak, Italy, 1950s.

 This sculptural lounge chair is clearly a design by the architects of BBPR.
 The model with a wide seat has the characteristic, sculptural frame.
-The tapered and titled legs with sharp edges are typical for the designers.
+The tapered and tilted legs with sharp edges are typical for the designers.
 The sculpted seat contains a high back with space between the upholstered back and the frame, a beautiful detail.
-The red color of the skai leather forms a warm combination with the walnut wood.
+The red color of the skai leather forms a warm combination with the oak wood.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.